MicrosoftDocs/power-platform/power-platform/developer/tools-dataverse.md

 - [What is Dataverse](/power-apps/maker/data-platform/data-platform-intro)
 - [Developers: Get started with Microsoft Dataverse](/power-apps/developer/data-platform/get-started-developers)

-Dataverse provides various tools for developers to extend the data platform capabilities.
-The following topic in the Dataverse developer guide provides a list of all the developer tools: [Dataverse development tools](/power-apps/developer/data-platform/download-tools-nuget)
+Dataverse provides various tools for developers to extend the data platform capabilities, such as Configuration Migration tool, Package Deployer tool, Plug-in Registration tool, SolutionPackager tool, and Code Generation tool.

+Go to this article in the Dataverse developer guide to find detailed information about how to download, launch, and use these tools: [Dataverse development tools](/power-apps/developer/data-platform/download-tools-nuget)

 ### See also